Get the balance right! • 1

 • adapt, reinvent, and reposition the core businesses (think Netflix),

-• create ‘new-to-the-core-business’ businesses (think Virgin or Alphabet), and/or
+• create ‘new-to-the-core-business’ businesses (think Amazon Web Services), and/or

-• challenge conventions, transcend industry boundaries, and create uncontested market spaces (think Cirque de Soleil).
+• create uncontested market spaces (think Cirque du Soleil).

 This tension rhymes with influential frameworks and mental models such as Product-Market Strategies for Business Growth (Ansoff, 1957), Seven Degrees of Freedom for Growth (Baghai et al., 2000), ‘little i’ and ‘Big I’ Innovations (Day, 2007), Hierarchy of New Service Categories (Wirtz & Lovelock, 2010), Innovation Ambition Matrix (Nagji & Tuff, 2012), and Transformation A and B (Gilbert et al., 2012).